LuDeutri/ws281x_stm32/README.md

 1. Set the ioc. settings like described below
 2. Set the settings in the header file (ws281x.h)
 3. Include ws281x.h in your project to use the funtions
+4. ws281x_init() must run one time at the beginning.
-4. At the end of your loop use ws281x_send() to update the leds
+5. At the end of your loop use ws281x_send() to update the leds
-5. Enjoy your led show
+6. Enjoy your led show

 # Settings in the .ioc: